zahiar/cluster-console/README.md

   + Join any Akka Cluster (that isn't encrypted with SSL, as it would require you specially configure for the keys, ssl certs, etc) on the fly – configured via browser.
   + Visualize the topography of each Cluster
     - [Members View](#members-view): Shows each individual ActorSystem which is joined to the cluster, with information on their hostname/IP address, port, and configured roles.
     - [Roles View](#roles-view): Similar to Members View, shows each individual ActorSystem which is joined to the cluster, with information on their hostname/IP address, port, and configured roles.
 Additionally shows information on configured routers.
+Allows you to define dependencies between specific Actors, to clarify the visualization.
     - [Nodes View](#nodes-view): Shows each individual host (hostname/IP address), with each ActorSystem hanging off of that host by Port & Roles.

 A number of future features are planned: